-Khiva - This small town was founded around the time Christ was born and was said to have been discovered by Shem, the son of Noah.
+Khiva - This small town may have been founded up to 2,500 years ago and was said to have been discovered by Shem, the son of Noah.
 The town certainly existed by the 8th Century, as a minor fort and trading post on a Silk Road branch to the Caspian Sea and the Volga River.

 Amudarya River - The Amudarya River flows out of the Pamir Mountains, which marks the border between Afghanistan, Tajikistan, Uzbekistan and Turkmenistan.
-During the reign of Alexander the Great, this river frequently featured in his campaigns, however it was then known as the Oxus River, after its discovery by Herodotus, an ancient Greek geographer
+During the reign of Alexander the Great, this river frequently featured in his campaigns, however it was then known as the Oxus River, after its discovery by Herodotus, an ancient Greek geographer.

-Day 20: Khiva Meals: B, L, D
+Day 20: Khiva